DeltaRazero/lex2-py3/README.md

 ```

 ## Contributing

 The repository is hosted at [deltarazero/liblex2-py3](https://github.com/deltarazero/liblex2-py3) on GitHub.
-Contribution is always welcome; you can contribute by doing one of the following:
+Contribution is always welcome; you can contribute by satisfying one of the following points of action:

 * __Submitting a pull request:__ to contribute your own changes to the repository.
-See ["About pull requests"](https://help.github.com/articles/about-pull-requests) for more information on pull requests on GitHub.
-Please follow the guidelines below:
+See ["Proposing changes to your work with pull requests"](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests) for more information on pull requests using GitHub.
+Furthermore, please follow the guidelines below:

     1. File an issue to notify the maintainers about what you're working on.
-    2. Fork the repo, develop and test your code changes, add docs (if applicable).
+    2. Fork the repo, develop and test your code changes, add docs/unit tests (if applicable).
     3. Make sure that your commit messages clearly describe the changes.
-    4. Send a pull request.
+    4. Send a pull request, using the available template.

-    For changes that address core functionality or would require breaking changes (e.g. a major release), it's best to open an issue to discuss your proposal first.
+    For changes that address core functionality or would require breaking changes (i.e. for a major release), it's best to open an issue to discuss your proposal beforehand.

-    Furthermore, maintaining your own fork of the repository is discouraged.
-Please submit pull requests instead, as this will make it less confusing for users to know which repository is the most up-to-date.
+    _Maintaining your own fork of the repository is discouraged.
+Instead, please submit pull requests and delete your fork afterwards (if applicable).
+This will make it less confusing for end-users to know which repository is the most up-to-date._

-* __Submitting an issue:__ to report problems with the library, request a new feature, or to discuss potential changes before a pull request is created.
+* __Submitting an issue:__ to report a problem with the library, request a new feature, or to discuss potential changes before a pull request is created.
+Ensure the issue was not already reported.
+Furthermore, please use one of the available issue templates if possible.

 ## License